giorgiazaccaria/giorgiazaccaria.github.io/index.md

 ## News
 **March 2025**
+- **New Paper!** -  Our work titled _Cellwise outlier detection in heterogeneous population_ with Luis A. García-Escudero, Francesca Greselin, and Agustín Mayo-Íscar has been published in Technometrics.
+Read it <a href="https://www.tandfonline.com/doi/full/10.1080/00401706.2025.2497822" target="blank">here</a>.

+**March 2025**
 - **New Paper!** -  Our work titled _Ultrametric Factor Analysis for building hierarchies of reliable and unidimensional latent concepts_ with Mariaelena Bottazzi Schenone, Carlo Cavicchia and Maurizio Vichi has been published in Psychometrika.
 Read it <a href="https://www.cambridge.org/core/journals/psychometrika/article/ultrametric-factor-analysis-for-building-hierarchies-of-reliable-and-unidimensional-latent-concepts/62DF5ED61425F15098081978FBE8C93C" target="blank">here</a>.

 **November 2024**